mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Moz Keyword Explorer](https://moz.com/explorer "Moz Keyword Explorer")

-Moz's Keyword Explorer allows users to explore search engine results by keywords.
+Moz Keyword Explorer allows users to explore search engine results by keywords.
 This allows you to see what pages are ranking for a set keyword and if it is possible for your website to even have a chance at ranking.
-Additionally, this Swiss Army knife of a tool allows for top notch keyword and link research.
+Additionally, this do-it-all tool offers top notch keyword and link research.

 ### [Ubersuggest](https://neilpatel.com/ubersuggest/ "Ubersuggest")